samrat-nath/samrat-nath.github.io/_pages/publications.md

  ## Manuscripts under Review:

+ [R3] **S. Nath** and J. Wu, "Dynamic Computation Offloading and Resource Allocation for Multi-user Mobile Edge Computing", in *IEEE Global Communications Conf.
+(Globecom)*, 7-11 Dec.
+2020, Taipei, Taiwan.

- [R2] **S. Nath** and J. Wu, “Quickest Change Point Detection with Multiple Post-change Models” in *Journal of Sequential Analysis: Design Methods and Applications*, Jan.
+ [R2] **S. Nath** and J. Wu, "Deep Reinforcement Learning for Dynamic Computation Offloading and Resource Allocation in Cache-assisted Mobile Edge Computing Systems" in *Intelligenet and Converged Networks*, May.
 2020.

- [R1] **S. Nath** and J. Wu, "Online Battery Charge Scheduling Policy for Grid-connected Photo-Voltaic Systems" in *Journal of Renewable Energy*, Mar.
+ [R1] **S. Nath** and J. Wu, "Online Battery Charge Scheduling Policy for Grid-connected Photo-Voltaic Systems" in *Journal of Energy Storage*, May.
 2020.